Ready to start planning your dream Greek vacation?

 Generally, you’ll find that the cheapest time to go to Greece is between March and May or October and November, especially if you’re hoping to hit the islands.
 This is when prices for accommodation drop, restaurants have a more local feel to them, and things are overall much less expensive than during the height of the summer.

 If mainland Greece is the focal point of your trip, you’ll find that it’s actually cheapest from January to March.
-The weather in Greece is not ideal during this time of year, with lots of rain and cloudy days, but hotels are super inexpensive and you’ll be able to save a ton of money visiting during this time of year!
+The weather in Greece is not ideal during this time of year, with lots of rain and cloudy days, but hotels and hostels are super inexpensive and you’ll be able to save a ton of money visiting during this time of year!

 Weather in Greece